Shopify/quilt/packages/react-import-remote/README.md

 Generates a preconnect link tag for the source’s domain using [`@shopify/react-preconnect`](https://github.com/Shopify/quilt/tree/master/packages/react-preconnect)

-**onError**

-Callback that takes in `error` is called if an error occurs

 **getImport**

 Callback that takes in `window` with the added global and returns the global added to the `window` by the new script

 **onImported**

-Callback that gets called with the imported global
+Callback that gets called with the imported global or an `error` if one occurs

 **defer**